 Acqua Alma is not going to be the only focus product; Cosmetal will also be presenting its new range of intelligent, high-tech, functional solutions to meet all the demands and latest trends in the market, and ready to revolutionise the world of drinking water!
 The resources of our planet are precious and each of us should be concerned about using and consuming them responsibly.
 According to the Global Footprint Network, in 2017 we used well over 1.71 of the Earth’s resources in terms of human demand for natural elements such as food, wood, fiber, CO2 and water absorption.
 This is why the stronghold of our cause is "drink responsibly", because water is such a precious commodity hence it must be treated responsibly.

-Acqua Alma is most importantly a HOLISTIC SOLUTION, constantly present in our everyday lives: at home, at work, at the gym, at the restaurant, at the airport.
+Acqua Alma is not just a water cooler solution, but most importantly a HOLISTIC SOLUTION, constantly present in our everyday lives: at home, at work, at the gym, at the restaurant, at the airport.
 In the dedicated section, the user can find out how to have constantly available, good, safe water that is microfiltered by the Cosmetal professional plant.

-Cosmetal is the quality of a made in Italy water dispenser, for safe and sustainable water.
+Cosmetal is the quality of a made in Italy water cooler, for safe and sustainable water.

-The production of coolers, both in the bottle and in the water network, is 100% Made in Italy.
-We boast one of the most extensive ranges in the sector, be it for the types of water supplied - room temperature, cold, hot, sparkling - and for the models available.
+We boast one of the most extensive ranges in the sector, be it for the types of water supplied - room temperature, cold, hot, sparkling - and for the water cooler models available.